-Extremely rare ancient statue returned to Libya by UK
+Extremely rare 2,000-year-old statue looted from Libya returned by UK

 An extremely rare and valuable ancient statue illegally smuggled from Libya to the UK in 2012 is to be returned to the North African country with the assistance of the British Museum.

 The well-preserved statue, dating back to the 2nd century BC and thought to depict the Greek goddess Persephone appears to have been found affixed to a tomb in the ruins of the city of Cyrene in eastern Libya.

 It is believed to have been illicitly excavated in 2012, following the revolution which overthrew longtime Libyan dictator Muammar Al-Qaddafi.

 Cyrene was a port established by ancient Greeks in what is now eastern Libya and many examples of rare and unique funerary statues have been found there.

 |The statue of Persephone is stunningly detailed and well-preserved [Libyan Embassy in London]|

 The statue, which was turned over to the Libyan embassy in London last month, shows Persephone holding a small doll and wearing snake-shaped bracelets on her wrists, making it “one of the rarest of the Cyrenaican funerary statue finds” according to the British Museum.

 The statue was discovered in a warehouse near London’s Heathrow Airport in 2013.
 A Jordanian businessman has tried to import it to the UK, inaccurately declaring that it was found in Turkey and was worth £72,000 (US$102,000), The Independent reported.

 Experts from the British Museum were called to examine the statue after customs officials became suspicious and seized it.